flyncd/croesus/schema/README.md

 A mechanism should exist which allows either the API developer, or the Node Operator to indicate the service is terminated

-This payload, is of course only binding if the API developer's wallet or Node Operator's wallet is used process the request
+This payload, is of course only binding if the API developer's wallet or Node Operator's wallet is used process the request.
+Any layer which aggregates this data should understand this distinction, otherwise anyone could specify termination requests.

 ```
 {